Review and road test of the Vauxhall Grandland Plug-in Hybrid-e

 As with those French cousins, with upper-spec 4WD versions of this car, the primary issue lies in pricing that isn't too far off what you'd pay for a plug-in SUV of this kind with a premium badge - and that's a hard problem for a volume-branded product to overcome.
 But shop for a model with the kind of attractive finance deal your Vauxhall dealer will probably be able to offer and the picture might look very different.
 Then, it'll be simply a question of making sure you regularly plug the thing in.
 If you can work all of that out and you cover only short distance family mileage, then visits to petrol stations might become pleasingly irregular.
 And a fresh dimension in family mobility could open up to you.

-Vauxhall Grandland Hybrid review by Jonathan Crouch
+Vauxhall Grandland Plug-in Hybrid-e review by Jonathan Crouch